lrdj/iankdiabetes.github.io/_posts/2014-08-18-a-fishy-tale.md

 layout: post
 title: "A fishy tale"
 date: 2014-08-18 16:47:21
-description: "So HEF caught a fish today (and yesterday) he's really getting into the swing of this fishing thing:-)..."
+description: "So HEF caught a fish today (and yesterday) he&#8217;s really getting into the swing of this fishing thing -- -)&#8230;"
 thumbnail: fishonthehooksm.png
 alt: "Fish on the beach"